 - Documents should be affixed in a manner that does not cause property damage and is easy in removal.
 Use blue painter’s tape to affix the documents to the front door or staple a rubber band to the corner of the documents and hang the documents on the door handle.
 If using tape it is a good idea to place the documents in a plastic slip.

-- Never post documents in or on a mailbox, even if a defendant instructs you to do so.
+- Not on the Mailbox: Never post documents in or on a mailbox, even if a defendant instructs you to do so.
 It is illegal to place or remove items from mailboxes; this includes documents and contact cards.
 Do not place anything in a mailbox under any circumstances.

 Certain services may require a stakeout.
 Stakeouts are always authorized beforehand by ABC Legal, and should not be otherwise attempted.
 A stakeout entails waiting on a location for a pre-determined amount of time and observing whether or not the subject is available.
 If the subject is observed, you can attempt service.